-During 2010, the fixed-route public transit system serving the City of Waukesha carried approximately 531,400 revenue passengers, a decrease of about 15 percent from the 627,100 revenue passengers carried on the system during 2009 (see Figure 19).
-The number of bus-miles operated in revenue service during 2010 totaled about 675,400, nearly the same as the 675,000 bus-miles operated in 2009.
-Adult base cash fares remained at \$2.00 per trip in 2010.
+During 2011, the fixed-route public transit system serving the City of Waukesha carried approximately 601,900 revenue passengers, an increase of about 13 percent from the 531,400 revenue passengers carried on the system during 2010 (see Figure 19).
+The number of bus-miles operated in revenue service during 2011 totaled about 705,100 an increase of about 4 percent from about 675,400 bus-miles operated in 2010.
+Adult base cash fares remained at \$2.00 per trip in 2011.

 Paratransit service was also provided by the City of Waukesha to comply with the Federal ADA paratransit regulations.
-The City's Metrolift program provides curbto-curb transportation to disabled individuals who are unable to use the City's fixed-route bus service and is operated by a private firm with which the City contracts to manage and operate its fixed-route bus system.
-During 2010, disabled individuals made about 20,200 one-way trips on the paratransit service, about 5 percent less than the 21,500 trips made in 2009.
+The City's Metrolift program provides curb-to-curb transportation to disabled individuals who are unable to use the City's fixed-route bus service and is operated by a private firm with which the City contracts to manage and operate its fixed-route bus system.
+During 2011, disabled individuals made about 18,400 one-way trips on the paratransit service, about 9 percent less than the 20,200 trips made in 2010.